ehickox/bitraider/bitraider/docs/index.rst

 =====================================
 A Library of tools for algorithmic Bitcoin trading in Python.
-Bitraider includes a Coinbase Exchange API wrapper, a CLI dashboard for backtesting or running a trader, and an abstract strategy object that enables you to implement different trading techniques.
+Bitraider includes a Coinbase Exchange API wrapper, a CLI dashboard for backtesting or running a trader, and an abstract strategy class that enables you to implement different trading techniques.

 Quickstart:
 -----------